-In considering Dr. Frenkel's independence, the Board noted that Dr. Frenkel serves as Chairman of JPMorgan Chase International, a unit of JPMorgan Chase & Co., where he concentrates on international strategy and global economic issues.
+In considering Dr. Frenkel's independence, the Board noted that he serves as Chairman of JPMorgan Chase International, a unit of JPMorgan Chase & Co., where he concentrates on international strategy and global economic issues.
 From time to time, for many years, the Company has had commercial banking and investment banking relationships with JPMorgan Chase & Co.
 Dr. Frenkel has not had, and is not expected to have, any role in any current or potential future relationships between the Company and JPMorgan Chase & Co., or any material direct or indirect interest therein.

-In considering Mr. Harris's independence, the Board noted that Mr. Harris is an executive officer of Alliant, an insurance brokerage firm which provides services to Diamond Offshore and insurance company subsidiaries of CNA.
-Mr. Harris has informed the Company that the payments received by Alliant and Tanenbaum-Harber Co., Inc. from Diamond Offshore and CNA and its subsidiaries during each of the last three years were less than the greater of \$1 million or 2% of the consolidated gross revenues of Alliant for such years.
+In considering Mr. Harris's independence, the Board noted that he retains an ownership interest in certain former affiliates of T-H which, from time to time, receive brokerage commissions from insurance company subsidiaries of CNA (the "T-H Companies").
+Mr. Harris has informed the Company that such commissions were less than the greater of \$1 million or 2% of the consolidated gross revenues of the T-H Companies during each of the last three years.